pfsense/docs/source/install/upgrade-guide.rst

-pfSense 2.0 and later will reset and toss out the config.xml on every reboot if it contains these characters bare, leaving the firewall at an “assign interfaces” prompt since it does not have a valid configuration.
+pfSense 2.0 and later will reset and toss out the config.xml on every reboot if it contains these characters bare, leaving the firewall at an "assign interfaces" prompt since it does not have a valid configuration.

 The *config.xml* file can be run through an XML parser such as *xmllint* and the parser will show where problems exist, if any.
 Fix the errors,